-Tapeworms are treated with medications taken by mouth, usually in a single dose.
-The drug of choice for tapeworm infections is praziquantal.
+Tapeworms are treated with medicines taken by mouth, usually in a single dose.
+The drug of choice for tapeworm infections is praziquantel.
 Niclosamide can also be used.

 With treatment, the tapeworm infection goes away.

 If pork tapeworm larvae move out of the intestine, they can cause local growths and damage tissues such as the brain, eye, or heart.
 This condition is called cysticercosis .
-Infection of the brain can cause seizures and other nervous system problems.
+Infection of the brain (neurocysticercosis) can cause seizures and other nervous system problems.